allanhojgaardjensen/breakfastcoding/README.md

 ## Introduction

 A simple rest service that is developed towards being able to greet you in a number of languages.
-Currently it will only greet you with a "Hallo" which is the Danish, Swedish or Norwegian way to say "Hello".
-Currently it is perceived as a Danish greeting and the only supported greetings are Danish and English.
-We are approaching a version where it is possible to create other greetings.

 ## Worth Noticing

-The initial resource "/greetings" is now only supported using a
+The initial resource "/greetings" is still supported however only using a

     application/json